-Florida Native Plants
+South Florida Native Plants

 Exploring Florida’s Native Plants

 Here are some examples of plants native to South Florida.
-These plants would be great additions to any native garden or landscape in our region.
+These native species would be great additions to any native garden or landscape in our region.
 Florida native plants are available for sale locally via Fairchild’s online plant sales.
 Members of the garden’s Connect to Protect Network are eligible to pick up a free ‘Starter Kit’ of five pine rockland plants for their home gardens.

 Shrubs Native to Florida